 - The author later recanted her controversial statements in an official press release.

-- He refused to recant his beliefs, even when threatened with punishment.
+- He refused to recant his beliefs, even when he was threatened with punishment.

-- After new evidence surfaced, the scientist recanted his initial theory on climate trends.
+- After new evidence surfaced, the scientist recanted his initial theory about climate trends.

 - She recanted her accusations, admitting they were based on a misunderstanding.